nthmedia/cp-site-icons/README.md

 ## Requirements

-This plugin requires Craft CMS 3.0.0-beta.23 or later.
+This plugin requires Craft CMS 3 or 4

 ## Installation